To the main lobby concert setlists tour history archive of Tull live sets 1965-2010 copenhagen

 29/6/68Hyde ParkLondon, UK

-Britain's first large-scale free outdoor concert, including Pink Floyd, Tyrannosaurus Rex, Roy Harper & Jethro Tull
+Britain's first large-scale free outdoor concert, including Roy Harper, Jethro Tull, Tyrannosaurus Rex & Pink Floyd, in that order.

 Back to the top of the page